Iceland car rental Show menu

 While this sounds like a lot, many of these volcanoes are determined to be extinct or dormant, meaning they are very unlikely to erupt.

 While eruptions can cause mass mayhem and disaster, it’s not difficult to imagine why people in the past have chosen not to leave Iceland’s shores.
 Geothermal power provides a cheap and incredibly clean way to produce energy, making Iceland a very sustainable country.
+When you visit Iceland and turn on the hot tap, you can often smell sulphur!
+This is because hot water is heated by magma underneath the earth’s surface and pumped straight to residents’ taps.

 6. Only in Iceland can you take an elevator down to a magma chamber.

 Þríhnúkagígur is a dormant volcano which last erupted around 4 thousand years ago.
-The magma chamber beneath the volcano is sealed and the boiling hot magma drained out of the chamber after the volcano’s eruptions.
+The magma chamber beneath the volcano is sealed and the boiling magma drained out of the chamber after the volcano’s eruptions.
 As it cooled, the remaining magma created solid additions to the walls of the chamber, meaning you can enter and walk around the chamber to your heart's content.

-The eruption began on the 19th March 2021 and last produced fresh lava on the 18th September 2021, meaning the eruption lasted for a whopping 181 days.
+The eruption began on the 19th of March 2021 and last produced fresh lava on the 18th of September 2021, meaning the eruption lasted for a whopping 181 days.
 While eruptions can last much longer than this, this was the longest eruption Iceland has seen so far in the 21st century.

-8. The deadliest Icelandic volcanic eruption took place in 1783 in the Skaftáreldar (fires of Skaftá).
+8. The deadliest Icelandic volcanic eruption took place in 1783.

+This eruption is called the Skaftáreldar (fires of Skaftá).
 Around a quarter of the population of Iceland at the time perished in the disaster, mainly due to indirect effects of the eruption including damages to livestock and changes in climate on the island.

 9. Iceland is entirely formed of volcanic rock.